Here are the important things To Consider Before You Hire A Tutor

 Private tutoring is a growing business, with people spending hundreds of billions of dollars.
 But is it worth it?
 And how does a person pick among all the options?

-If you are considering hiring a tutor, here are five tips to keep in mind.
+If you would like to book a tutor, here are five tips to keep in mind.

 I make these recommendations as a former high school math teacher, current Ph.D. candidate in math education and veteran private tutor in math, science and humanities for students from elementary through university level.